acorpuz/knowyourdata-genomics/lessons/03-checking_your_data.md

 ## Lesson
 The MD5 algorithm is a function that produces a hash value typically expressed in text format as a 32 digit hexadecimal number.
-MD5 hash values have been widely used to ensure that file transfers have completed successfully; in the unix world most distibutions come with the md5sum program installed, windows users must rely on specific utilities (see this Microsoft Knowledge base article https://support.microsoft.com/en-us/kb/841290).
+MD5 hash values have been widely used to ensure that file transfers have completed successfully; in the unix world most distibutions come with the md5sum program installed, windows users must rely on specific utilities (see this [Microsoft Knowledge base article](https://support.microsoft.com/en-us/kb/841290)).

 ### Computing the MD5 value
 Given a file the MD5 value can be computed simply by passing the file to the md5sum function